 16:10 What about dads?
 Dr Jill Domoney, Kings College London

-Vivette Glover is a British Professor of Perinatal Psychobiology at Imperial College London.
-She studies the effects of stress in pregnancy on fetal development and investigated postnatal depression as head of the Fetal and Neonatal Stress Research Group at Queen Charlotte’s & Chelsea Hospital.
+Vivette Glover is Professor of Perinatal Psychobiology at Imperial College London.
+She studies the effects of anxiety in pregnancy on fetal development as head of the Fetal and Neonatal Stress Research Group at Queen Charlotte’s & Chelsea Hospital.
 She was awarded the Parent Infant Partnership UK Award for Research in Pregnancy and Infant Mental Health in 2017.

 Dr. Alain Gregoire is a retired Consultant Perinatal Psychiatrist and Honorary Senior Lecturer at the University of Southampton.
 He has conducted research into perinatal services.
 He is Honorary President of the Maternal Mental Health Alliance plus a member of the NICE Guideline Development Group for Antenatal and Postnatal Mental Health and has contributed to the development of policy, guidance, and clinical services in the UK and abroad.
 He also set up the Hampshire Perinatal Mental Health Service.